ntmarston/ntmarston.github.io/content/authors/admin/_index.md

 ## About Me

 I'm a post-baccalaureate Astronomy & Physics researcher at the University of Wisconsin-Madison.
-I'm interested in exoplanet formation, detection, and characterization, and the application of computational methods to study a variety of astrophysical phenomena.
+I'm interested in exoplanet formation, detection, and characterization, the application of computational methods to study a variety of astrophysical phenomena, and stellar astronomy.
-I also \[6819 project todo\]
+My work includes variable star analysis using Kepler mission data for the open cluster NGC 6819(href?), using computational methods to study of the unusually low density "super-puff" planets, and developing data processing tools and pipelines for these projects.
+I graduated in 2025 with my B.S. in Physics, Astronomy-Physics, and Scandinavian Studies, with Certificates in Italian and European Studies.

-Outside of my research, I enjoy playing Ultimate Frisbee, learning new languages, and learning through travel.
+Outside of my research, I enjoy playing Ultimate Frisbee, learning new languages, and backpacking around the world.